 I’ve been growing onions from seed for many years now and have learned a lot in the process.
 They’re not the easiest thing to start from seed, nor are they the hardest.
 There is quite a bit of management that goes into starting onions from seed, but it’s a process I will always go through for one simple reason:

 Onion seeds need to be started very early in the season.

 So, when the rest of your garden is still a dream, the reality of getting your fingers in some soil and cultivating a bit of plant life when the world is frozen, covered with ice and snow, is made possible by starting onion seed in the dead of winter.
 They fan the flame of spring hope early for me and extend the growing season beyond its normal bounds!

-Growing onions from seed have other advantages as well.
+Growing onions from seed has other advantages as well.
 It gives you the largest selection of cultivars to choose from.
 There is a much wider variety of seeds out there than sets.
-Starting onions from seed is often grown more successfully than those produced from sets.
+Starting onions from seed are often grown more successfully than those produced from sets.
 However, onions require a long season, often more than 100 days, and that is one advantage to sets.

 My Experience With Growing Onions From Seed